louisicard/adimeo-data-suite/SEARCH_API.md

 <a name="search-query-string"></a>
 #### Search: Query string on analyzed field
-Returns all the data constrained by a filter in connection with an analyzed field.
+Return all the data constrained by a filter in connection with an analyzed field.

 * **URL**